15 Top-Rated Day Trips from New York City, NY

 4. Quaint Historic Town of Beacon

-For a scenic hike, outdoorsy types can try the Incline Railway Trail that leads up to the top of Mount Beacon.
+For splendid views of the area's natural landscape, outdoorsy types can try the Mount Beacon Incline Railway trail, a hiking path along part of a historic railway route that leads up to the top of Mount Beacon.
 This hike in the 234-acre Mount Beacon Park takes about one hour each way, and hikers are rewarded with panoramic views from the summit.

 5. Storm King Art Center

 From New York City, it's an easy day trip to the Storm King Art Center by train or bus.
-Travelers can take the Metro-North Railroad from Grand Central station in New York City to Beacon and then hail a taxi to Storm King Art Center (the train tickets include admission to Storm King).
-Another option is the New Jersey Transit train that goes from Penn Station in New York to Salisbury Mills station (three miles from Storm King) or the Coach USA bus that offers round-trip tickets from Port Authority Bus Terminal.
+Travelers can take the Metro-North Railroad from Grand Central station in New York City to Beacon and then hail a taxi to Storm King Art Center.
+Another option is the New Jersey Transit train that goes from Penn Station in New York to Salisbury Mills station (three miles from Storm King) or the Coach USA bus that offers round-trip tickets from Port Authority bus terminal.

 Official site: https://stormking.org

 Bear Mountain State Park is an idyllic retreat in nature, about 50 miles north of New York City on the west bank of the Hudson River.
-It takes about 75 minutes to arrive here by train (Metro-North Railroad from Grand Central station) or just one hour by bus (Coach USA from New York City Port Authority).
 The area was established as a protected nature preserve in 1910, and today is one of the most popular state parks in the United States.

 Topping the list of children's activities is a ride around the Merry-Go-Round.
 The park's unique carrousel features hand-carved seats depicting animals of the region, such as the black bear, Canadian goose, deer, raccoon, rabbit, and wild turkey.